rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 </td>
 <td>

-Additional arguments which are passed through to the function.
+(Optional) Additional arguments which are passed through to the function.

 </td>
 </tr>